valknight/tidal-desktop/README.md

 #### Can I disable notifications?

-Not through an option in the interface, no. However, you can open up custom.js, and change the option `enable_notifications` to `False`, and run `npm run build` to rebuild the app.
+Not through an option in the interface, no. However, you can open up `resources/app/inject/inject.js`, and change the option `enable_notifications` to `False`.
+If you want this to be persitant across builds, change this in `custom.js`.

 #### How do I change the shortcuts from media keys?

-If you want to change the keyboard shortcuts, open up shortcuts.json, and modify it as needed.
+If you want to change the keyboard shortcuts, open up `resources/app/nativefier.json`, and scroll down to `"globalShortcuts"`, and modify it as needed.
 Make sure you only change `"key"` not `"inputEvents"`, or your keys will fail to register inside TIDAL.
 Once you've done this, run `npm run build`, and the new binary will use your new keybinds.

 #### Why Flash?